International

 give it to the local bank which would then lend it to the

 Trust.
-So this would be interest-free loan money/credit for
+So this would be interest-free loan money/credit

-market-driven productive investment as long as the
+for market-driven productive investment as long as

-little or no capital (11).
+had little or no capital (11).

 xxxxxFor the next five to seven